sap-tutorials/Tutorials/tutorials/cp-cap-java-security-cf/cp-cap-java-security-cf.md

 ### Test application on SAP BTP

-1. To take effect of the change to the role collection, you nned to restart the approuter:
+1. To take effect of the change to the role collection, you need to restart the approuter:

     ```Shell/Bash
     cf restart bookstore